yyong-brs/learn-kubernetes/chapter10.md

 ![图10.6](.\images\Figure10.6.png)

-​									**Figure 10.6 Installing and upgrading from a local folder lets you iterate quickly on chart development.**
+​									<center>图 10.6 Installing and upgrading from a local folder lets you iterate quickly on chart development</center>

 a Pod running, which is sending requests to my blog every 30 seconds.
 My blog runs on Kubernetes, so I’m sure it will be able to handle that.
 The app uses environment variables to configure the URL to use and the schedule interval, and those are templated in the manifest for Helm.
 Listing 10.2 shows the Pod spec with the templated variables.